 More Americans today realize the importance of saving money than ever before.
 But new numbers indicate that a lot of people aren’t putting that knowledge into practice.

-Figures released Monday by the Commerce Department show that consumer spending rose 0.4% and savings fell in December to $351.6 billion, a level not seen since December 2007, according to Reuters.
+Recent figures from the Commerce Department show that consumer spending rose 0.4% and savings fell in December to $351.6 billion, a level not seen since December 2007, according to Reuters.

 With that in mind, overspending is something we all should be cautious of.
 Before we can put together a workable budgeting plan, the very first thing we need to do is come up with an effective way to keep track of our spending.
 While the term is not so much in common use anymore, it’s called “ledgering.”